Wine Varietals: Complete Guide 2026

 Finding a favourite varietal

 Ultimately, finding preferred varietals will mainly depend on what wines stylistically cater to your palate.
 Start with what you know, then see what a bit of online research can render.
 Never be afraid to branch out into more obscure, ‘local’ varietals options you might stumble across.
 For example, if lighter to mid-weight, freshly styled reds are more your thing, two well-known starting points would be pinot noir or gamay.
-Look beyond these and you might discover such birds-of-a-feather as teroldego from northern Italy, Austria’s zweigelt or Iberia's mencia varietal.
+Look beyond these and you might discover such birds-of-a-feather as teroldego from northern Italy, Austria’s zweigelt or Iberia's mencia varietal from the south-east of Spain.

 The choice, of course, is yours, and is one that can be easily made here at Mr.Wheeler Wine.
 Start your exploration with the ‘Grape’ drop-down menu you’ll find when navigating ‘Wines’ on our main page.
 Then, with a little search-engine action, you’ll soon be on your way to broadening both your wine knowledge and palate with some delicious results.